What Is Hail Damage and How Does It Affect Roofing Materials?

 Hail damage might sound like a distant concern until you’ve actually experienced it.

-Whether you’ve just faced a storm or you’re preparing for the next one, understanding how hail impacts your roof is the first step in protecting your home.
+Whether you’ve just faced a hail storm or you’re preparing for the next one, understanding how hail impacts your roof is the first step in protecting your home.

 What Size of Hail Causes Roof Damage?